streambinder/vpnc/src/test/README.txt

 openSSL is required to rebuild the test files.
-To avoid the dependence from openSSL during SW compile, all required files are distribuited together with the VPNC source code.
+To avoid the dependence from openSSL during SW compile, all required files are distributed together with the VPNC source code.

 The Makefile in this folder is able to rebuild all the